-Hocking Hills State Park is located in Logan, OH.
-It’s a beautiful wooded, rural area located in southeast Ohio, within driving distance of many nearby cities.
+Hocking Hills State Park is located in Logan, Ohio in the southeastern part of the state.
+It’s a beautiful wooded, rural area that’s within driving distance of many nearby cities.

 Approximate driving times from nearby cities to Hocking Hills State Park:

 - Columbus, Ohio – 1 hour

 - Cincinnati, Ohio – 2 hours 15 minutes

 - Cleveland, Ohio – 3 hours